 By Dr Jennifer Minter, Animal Farm: the trouble from within, www.englishworks.com.au

 Perfect your essay writing skills through a knowledge of reasoning and persuasive strategies: “analysing and presenting arguments”.

-Two in One Deal: Buy Now and receive a FREE copy of the Techniques of Persuasion: $24.99.
-(Please see Better Essays and Persuasive Techniques (for a single copy: $21.95).
+(Please see Better Essays and Persuasive Techniques (for a single copy: $24.99)

 - See Sample Plans/Essays on Animal Farm and Other Notes